Second Home Mortgages

 A guide to second home mortgages

-Everything you need to know about buying a second home, from deposits and affordability to lender requirements and running costs.
+What to expect when buying a second home, from deposits and affordability to lender requirements and running costs.

 ReadStamp duty surcharge on second homes